lakshaysethi/Assignment_1_7420_ls/Assignment documents/discussion.md

 Cons
 Complex queries can lead to performance issues
-22. What is the purpose of database migrations?
+22. What is the purpose of database migrations? when we run the makemigrations in django command then new changes we made in our models/classes get reflected in the data base as new  tables and/or new fields(columns) if we are running this for the first time then in a new database all the tables will be setup for use by the backend ORM helps us because we can migrate to another database easily
-23. What is redis and what are two things it can be used for?
+23. What is redis and what are two things it can be used for? redis is like a database but it only stores data temporarily
 24. Why do we use caches?
 HTTP & REST:
 25. Which four HTTP methods does REST use for performing CRUD operations?
 26. What is Django REST Framework used for?